 - stressful events, such as loss of a loved one, economic problems, or a divorce

-Many factors can influence feelings of depression, as well as who develops it and who doesn’t.
-The causes of depression are often tied to other elements of your health.
+Many factors can influence feelings of depression, as well as who develops the condition and who doesn’t.

 There isn’t a single test to diagnose depression.
-But your doctor can make a diagnosis based on your symptoms and a psychological evaluation.
+But your healthcare provider can make a diagnosis based on your symptoms and a psychological evaluation.

-In most cases, your doctor will ask a series of questions about your moods, appetite, sleep pattern, activity level, and thoughts.
+In most cases, they’ll ask a series of questions about your:

-Because depression can be linked to other health problems, your doctor may also conduct a physical examination and order blood work.
+Because depression can be linked to other health problems, your healthcare provider may also conduct a physical examination and order blood work.
 Sometimes thyroid problems or a vitamin D deficiency can trigger symptoms of depression.

 Don’t ignore symptoms of depression.
 If your mood doesn’t improve or gets worse, seek medical help.
-Depression is a serious mental illness with risks of complications.
+Depression is a serious mental health illness with the potential for complications.

 Depression can be broken into categories depending on the severity of symptoms.
 Some people experience mild and temporary episodes, while others experience severe and ongoing depressive episodes.